expo/expo/docs/pages/versions/v32.0.0/sdk/task-manager.md

 - [Location](../location)
 - [BackgroundFetch](../background-fetch)

-*Even though this module is a universal module, it is **not compatible** with vanilla React Native applications yet.*
+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.

 ## Configuration for standalone apps